n47h4ni3l/Stream-Deck/README.md

 bash install.sh
 ```

+The installer verifies that your chosen browser exists.
+If you select the bundled Ungoogled Chromium and it is missing, the Flatpak is installed automatically (ensure the `flatpak` command is available).
+Custom commands must resolve to an executable or the install will abort.

 After installation you will find **Stream Deck Launcher** in your application menu.
 You can also start it directly with `./StreamDeckLauncher.sh`.
 If you later want to change the browser command, edit the `browser_cmd` file in the installation directory.
 ## Adding to Steam